git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Activate Fixed Accent: If a note is played the velocity is ignored and a fixed value is used.
 * Fixed Accent Value: The velocity value to use when fixed accent is active.
 * Quantize Amount: The amount of quantization to use when Quantize is executed.
-100% alignes all notes fully to the grid.
+100% aligns all notes fully to the grid.
 * Default note view: The view that should be the default when you select an instrument track for the first time (e.g. Play, Drum, Sequencer, ...).
 * Start with session view: Enables the session view on startup if active otherwise the default note view is displayed.